 Surviving the Holidays

-Join us Thursday, October 29th from 7-8:30 pm for an evening of support and guidance as we approach the difficult holiday season.
-The program will take place on Zoom and includes short presentation and a panel discussion.
+Join Hospice Austin on Wednesday, November 16th from 7-9 pm for an evening of support, guidance and community as we approach the difficult holiday season.
+The program includes a short presentation and a panel discussion.
+You can attend in-person or virtually.
+Pre-registration is only necessary if attending virtually.
 We look forward to spending the evening with you.
-Register Now

-You can attend Surviving the Holidays through video or phone.
-Instructions will be included when you register.
+If you plan to attend virtually Register Here.
 Please call the Bereavement Department at 512-342-4700 if you have any questions or would like more information about the event!
-Register Now

 With good reason, holiday seasons are among the most emotionally difficult times for people who have experienced the death of a loved one.
 Holidays may be difficult no matter what you try to do or where you go.
 Be gentle with yourself.
 Below are some tips that may help.